-Group sessions – Group sessions led by nurses, therapists, social workers and a crisis prevention instructor are held multiple times a day.
+Group sessions – Group sessions led by nurses, therapists, social workers and mental health associates are held multiple times a day.
 These sessions are a safe environment where patients can freely express themselves.
 By talking and listening to others, patients learn to be empathetic and discover that they are not alone in their struggles.
-Working with the staff, patients set personal goals and work to achieve those goals by the end of the day.
+Working with the staff, patients set and work to achieve personal goals by the end of the day.
 The lessons and coping mechanisms learned in group can benefit the patient for the rest of their life.
-Please be mindful that what is discussed in the group sessions are private.
+Please respect that what is discussed in the group sessions is private.

-Recreation therapy – Recreation therapy is a time for patients to be a regular teen.
-During this time, patients can listen to music, paint, color, compete in Ping-Pong or air hockey, draw, watch television, or play video games.
+Recreation therapy – Recreation therapy is a time for patients to participate in health leisure activities.
+During this time, patients can listen to music, paint, color, compete in Ping-Pong or air hockey, draw, or play video games.
 Recreation therapy gives patients the tools to express themselves creatively and open up to face their issues.
-There is a recreational therapy session every day in the mornings and based on the patient’s behavior, a second session is rewarded in the evenings before showering and bedtime.
+There are two recreational therapy sessions every day: a morning and afternoon session.
+Based on the patient’s behavior, a third session is rewarded in the evenings before showering and bedtime.

 Music therapy – Held on Friday mornings, music therapists from the Arts in HealthCare department aid in the treatment of patients.
 The music therapists use music-based techniques to address individual goals, promote wellness, manage stress, express feelings, improve communication and promote physical rehabilitation.

-Pet therapy – Held on Friday afternoons, a volunteer pet therapist brings animals to play with and be pet by patients.
+Pet therapy – Held on Friday afternoons, a volunteer pet therapist brings therapy dogs to visit with the patients.
 Connections are often formed between the animals and patients, which helps build confidence and desire to get better.
-But most importantly, it is a fun time for everyone.
+But most important, it is fun.

-Individual sessions – Patients meet with their psychiatrist and Residents at least two times a day.
-Some patients have more individual sessions depending on their needs and behavior demonstrated in group sessions.
-By having multiple meetings, the psychiatrist is able to identify and treat the core behavioral health issues.
-They are also able to determine what treatments are most effective and gauge the patient’s progress.
+Individual sessions – Patients meet with their psychiatrist daily.
+Some patients have more individual sessions depending on their needs and behaviors.
+In the individual sessions, the psychiatrist is able to identify the patient's core behavioral issues, determine what treatments are most effective and gauge the patient’s progress.

 Family session – A family session is scheduled within the first 24-48 hours of the patient’s admittance.
 A social worker will call to work out a time that is the most convenient for you.

 Quiet/Free time – Three times a day, patients are given quiet/free time.
-During these periods, patients can read, journal and socialize with the staff and their fellow patients.
-It is a time for the patients to be themselves.
+During these periods, patients can read, nap, do homework, journal and socialize with the staff and their fellow patients.

 Spiritual group (optional) – Every evening, patients have the option to meet with the staff chaplain.
 UK Adolescent Behavioral Health is the only inpatient facility in Lexington that has a chaplain on staff.
 The chaplain’s role is to support the patient spiritually and emotionally while in the hospital, regardless of faith or religious affiliation.
 When a patient is treated in our facility, they are given mental, physical and spiritual care.